iot-lab/iot-lab-gateway/DEVELOPER.md

     gateway_code/open_node/node_{nameofyournode}.py

-but the `node_` naming is not mandatory, it just needs to be imported at some point (all the files inside gateway_code/open_node are imported to look for open node classes)
+but the `node_` naming is not mandatory, it just needs to be imported at some point.

 In order to write plugin code for an open node, you just need to subclass `OpenNodeBase` located in `gateway_code.nodes` and add a TYPE attribute in it: